realkemon/home/pages/tut_part1.md

  </tr>
 </table>

-While the structural wall still blocks line of sight for the player to I0:L3, the "portal" mesh isn't effective anymore.
+While the structural wall still blocks line of sight for the player to I0:L3, the portal mesh isn't effective anymore.
-The "(BSP) leaf" which the player is currently in (G6:L11) extends past the plane of the structural wall (H-I).
+The (BSP) leaf which the player is currently in (G6:L11) extends past the plane of the structural wall (H-I).
 For that reason, it is possible for the engine to draw a direct line of sight in-between G6:L11 and I0:L3.
 That, in turn, prompts the engine to render the detail contents for the player although they don't actually see them.
 <table>
  <tr>
   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/gfx/avatar.png" width="128"> </td>
-  <td><b>REMEMBER:</b><p>As soon as the engine can draw a direct line of sight from <b>anywhere</b> within its current "(BSP) leaf" to <b>anywhere</b> within another "(BSP) leaf", the entire contents of that other "(BSP) leaf" are rendered.</p></td>
+  <td><b>REMEMBER:</b><p>As soon as the engine can draw a direct line of sight from <b>anywhere</b> within its current (BSP) leaf to <b>anywhere</b> within another (BSP) leaf, the entire contents of that other (BSP) leaf are rendered.</p></td>
  </tr>
 </table>